 An extensive treatment plan can be beneficial for patients with substance abuse or bipolar disorder.
 It is advisable for clinicians to first focus on managing substance abuse before they go to bipolar disorder or suicide ideation.
 Since those suffering from bipolar disorder mostly get triggered to consume alcohol or take other drugs, their mental health conditions mostly get worse when they abuse substances.
 Any current abuse issue will make it almost impossible to effectively cure the other condition.

 Instead, opt for a double diagnosis rehab program that promises to offer top-quality care for both disorders simultaneously.
-As a family, go for a treatment program that promises:

 - Medical detoxification